pusher/pusher-http-php/README.md

 ## Logging configuration

 It is strongly recommended that you configure a logger.
-By default errors are easy to miss because the library will only return `false` if anything fails.

 ### PSR-3 Support